 Local SEO is any of the work you do to improve your business’s ranking in those results, and it encompasses a range of activities.
 Managing your local citations is an important one.

-To find out more, I interviewed our SEO specialist, David Fowler.
+To find out more, I interviewed our in-house expert in SEO for accountants, David Fowler.

 To start with the basics, what is a local citation?

 A local citation is an online reference to your business, relating to a particular location.
 Ideally, it should relate to your industry sector as well.

 One example of a local citation would be your listing within an online directory, under a given industry category.
 For example, you might be listed on the Yell directory under ‘accountants’, and under a geographical area – let’s say Bristol.

 That means Google can crawl the website and find your business name, associated with ‘accountants’ and ‘Bristol’.